SeleniumHQ/fluent-selenium/README.md

 ### Elements in the DOM, but not visible 'yet'

-Sometimes elements are within the DOM, buy they are invisible for a period of time after an action of some sort.
+Sometimes elements are within the DOM, but they are invisible for a period of time after an action of some sort.
 You can wait for elements to become visible, before fluently progressing: